-In 1188 Saladin released Guy de Lusignan, taken captive at Hattin, but Montferrat refused to either admit him to the city of Tyre or recognize him as king.
+In 1188, Saladin released Guy de Lusignan, taken captive at Hattin, but Montferrat refused to either admit him to the city of Tyre or recognize him as king.
 On the advice of his brother Geoffrey, recently arrived from France, Guy de Lusignan raised troops in the Principality of Antioch and laid siege to the city of Acre, formerly the most important port of the Christian Kingdom of Jerusalem and now in Saracen hands.
-Balian, despite his profound disagreements with Guy, joined him there; his determination to recapture some of the former kingdom of greater importance to him than his disagreements with Guy de Lusignan.
+Balian, despite his profound disagreements with Guy, joined him there; his determination to recapture some of the former kingdom was more important to him than his disagreements with Guy de Lusignan.

 When Queen Sibylla of Jerusalem and both her daughters by Guy de Lusignan died in 1190, however, the situation changed for Balian.
 Guy's claim to the throne was through his wife.
 With her death, the legitimate queen of Jerusalem was Balian's step-daughter, Isabella.
-Isabella had been married since the age of 11 to a ineffectual young nobleman, Humphrey de Toron.
+Isabella had been married since the age of 11 to an ineffectual young nobleman, Humphrey de Toron.
 Realizing that the Kingdom at this time needed a fighting man as its king, Balian and his wife convinced Isabella to set Humphrey aside on the grounds that she had been forced into the marriage against her will before reaching the legal age of consent.
-(She had been forcibly separated from her mother and step-father at age eight, and married at age eleven.)
+(She had been forcibly separated from her mother and step-father at age eight and married at age eleven.)
 Having divorced Toron, she at once married Conrad de Montferrat.